fl3a/drush_nagios/README.txt

 DOCUMENTATION
 -------------

-Each multi command got a help.

-To get specific help, type:
-drush help nagios
+The nagios command got a help, type: drush help nagios

 Since the the code is extensively commented